Electromagnetism as Space-Time Pseudo-Curvature: Introduction

 \section{Introduction}

 The relationship between electromagnetism and spacetime geometry has motivated physicists since the development of general relativity.
-While gravity is described by the dynamic curvature of spacetime induced by mass-energy, electromagnetism, governed by Maxwell's equations, operates within a static, fixed spacetime backdrop.
+Gravity is described by the dynamic curvature of spacetime induced by mass-energy, and electromagnetism, governed by Maxwell's equations, operates within a fixed spacetime backdrop.
 This stark contrast has motivated decades of research aimed at unifying these two fields \citep{Weyl1918, Kaluza1921, Klein1926}.

-Quantum Electrodynamics (QED), the quantum theory of the electromagnetic force, preserves this dichotomy.
-It treats spacetime as a passive stage where quantum fields interact, assuming a fixed Minkowski spacetime.
-While this framework has achieved unprecedented precision in describing electromagnetic phenomena \citep{Schwinger, Feynman, Weinberg_1995}, it implicitly perpetuates the static notion of spacetime, creating a sharp theoretical divide between electromagnetism and gravity.
-General relativity, in contrast, portrays spacetime as dynamic and responsive, a participant in the interplay of matter and energy \citep{Einstein}.
-This divide exemplifies the larger challenge of unifying quantum field theory with general relativity.
+Quantum Electrodynamics (QED), the quantum theory of electromagnetic force, preserves this dichotomy.
+It treats spacetime as a passive stage in which quantum fields interact, assuming a fixed Minkowski spacetime.
+Although this framework has achieved unprecedented precision in describing electromagnetic phenomena \citep{Schwinger, Feynman, Weinberg_1995}, it implicitly perpetuates the static notion of spacetime, creating a sharp theoretical divide between electromagnetism and gravity.
+In contrast, general relativity portrays spacetime as dynamic and responsive, a participant in the interplay of matter and energy \citep{Einstein}.
+This divide exemplifies the larger challenge of unifying the quantum field theory with general relativity.

 Efforts to geometrize electromagnetism have a long history, including early approaches by Weyl, Kaluza, and Klein.
 However, these theories often struggled to align theoretical predictions with experimental results, leaving Maxwell's formulation largely unaltered.
-Experimental attempts to link electromagnetism and spacetime geometry, such as those by \citet{Kennedy} and \citet{Drill}, have yielded null results, possibly due to a lack of robust theoretical underpinnings.
+Experimental attempts to link electromagnetism and spacetime geometry, such as those by \citet{Kennedy} and \citet{Drill}, have yielded null results, possibly because of a lack of robust theoretical underpinnings.
 More recently, perspectives such as those of \citet{Burns_2024} and \citet{Wanas2010} have revived interest in treating electromagnetic fields as geometric phenomena, yet a comprehensive framework remains elusive.